I’ve always wondered what the real story was behind it, though.

 And at that point, you take that and absolutely run with it.
 I guess that southern accent could cause one to make that mistake pretty easily, right?

 Or, maybe she just pretended like she didn’t know what he was talking about for the sake of avoiding that awkward explanation from him.
-If that’s the case, I totally understand it.
+If that’s the case, I totally understand it… and the more I think about it, the more I’m convinced that was probably the case.

-Eric says that it was years before she even figured out what he was really talking about:
+According to Eric, though, he says that it was years before she figured out what he was really talking about:

 “It took her a long time to figure it out.”

-Eric co-wrote the song with Victoria Shaw, and it was the second single from his 2006 debut album Sinners Like Me.
+Eric co-wrote “Two Pink Lines” with Victoria Shaw, and it was the second single from his 2006 debut album Sinners Like Me.
 It only peaked at #19 on the U.S. Billboard Hot Country Songs chart though, one of his worst-performing singles ever, but it’s become a fan favorite over the years.